Star Trek 50th Anniversary: My Top Ten Favourite “Star Trek” Episodes

 1. S2E15 “The Trouble with Tribbles”

-*Favourite, not best – which is why you didn’t see “Arena”, “Amok Time”, “City On The Edge Of Forever”, “All Our Yesterdays”, “Journey To Babel” or “Errand Of Mercy” (I could list about fifty more episodes) on the list.
+*Favourite episodes of Star Trek, not best – which is why you didn’t see “Arena”, “Amok Time”, “City On The Edge Of Forever”, “All Our Yesterdays”, “Journey To Babel” or “Errand Of Mercy” (I could list about fifty more episodes for this 50th Anniversary) on the list.
 Either reason is why you don’t see “Spock’s Brain” on there though.

 In reality, multiple episodes could have been in joint positions on this list and there are a huge number crowded just outside a Top 10.
 What are your absolute favourite episodes of the original “Star Trek” to watch?
 Let me know in the comments below.